Attendance Age Requirements

 Oklahoma Law states that a student is truant if they have 4 or more days or parts of days within a four-week period without a valid excuse OR 15 or more days or parts of days within a semester.
 Prior to a student becoming truant, Ardmore City Schools will initiate intervention as follows:

-Once a student has three (3) unexcused absences within four consecutive weeks, the school-based social worker and/or attendance clerk, along with the school principal, will initiate the following process and document each step thoroughly as a log entry in WenGage
+Once a student has three (3) unexcused absences within four consecutive weeks, a behavior management specialist and/or attendance clerk, along with the school principal, will initiate the following process and document each step thoroughly in the student management system.

-- Principal (or his/her designee) makes contact with parent by phone and mails letter to parent discussing the number of unexcused absences, time frame and request for meeting to address the issue before it gets to the point of truancy.
-[Principal or his/her designee and/or school-based social worker will document the outcome of the phone call as log entry in WenGage.]
-If no phone contact can be made, please consider a home visit by school-based social worker and school resource officer.
+1) Principal (or his/her designee) makes contact with a parent by phone and mails letter to parent discussing the number of unexcused absences, time frame, and request for meeting to address the issue before it gets to the point of truancy.
+[Principal or his/her designee and/or behavior management specialist will document the outcome of the phone call into the student management system.
+If no phone contact can be made, please consider a home visit by a behavior management specialist.

-- Meeting with parent, principal (or his/her designee), school-based social worker, and if needed, counselor and school resource officer to discuss services available to remedy attendance situation.
-School-based social worker establishes a plan for improved attendance through the DHS Voluntary Services Agreement and an ACS Attendance Contract.
-[Principal and/or school-based social worker document services and intervention offered, along with parent response/consent as log entry in WenGage.]
+2) Meeting with parent, principal (or his/her designee), behavior management specialist, and if needed, counselor to discuss services available to remedy attendance situation.
+The behavior management specialist establishes a plan for improved attendance through an ACS Attendance Contract.
+Principal and/or behavior management specialists document services and interventions offered, along with parent response/consent into the student management system.

-- If the family is non-compliant and attendance issues persist, staff members continue to make contact to support intervention, documenting each attempt as a log entry in WenGage, until law has been violated [4 unexcused absences within a consecutive four week period or 15 in a semester).
-At this point, referral is made to the district attorney’s office for truancy by the school principal, school-based social worker or school resource officer.
+3) If the family is non-compliant and attendance issues persist, staff members continue to make contact to support intervention, documenting each attempt into the student management system, until the law has been violated [4 unexcused absences within a consecutive four week period or 15 in a semester).
+At this point, a referral is made to the district attorney’s office for truancy by the school principal or the behavior management specialist.

 Referral to District Attorney for Truancy

-- Principal letter to parent regarding number of absences and requesting a meeting to establish a plan of correction
+- Principal letter to the parent regarding the number of absences and requesting a meeting to establish a plan of correction

 - Attendance reports